NFT Financialization: Six Verticals Creating The Future of NFT Finance

-A key aspect of NFTs is that many of them carry utility.
-In addition, the financialization of the market is making them powerful assets.
-In this scenario, some investors might have very specific and temporary goals with a given NFT, making the full purchase not worth it.
+For many, the key reason to purchase NFTs is the utility and the access gained.
+This is another aspect where financialization is changing user exposure to these digital assets and making them more powerful with rental terms.
+In this scenario, some investors might have specific and temporary goals with a given NFT, making the full purchase not worth it.
 Or, the NFT they have in mind is not available for sale.
 Enter NFT rental.
-As the name implies, NFT rental is when NFT holders lease out their digital assets for temporary use in exchange for upfront capital.
+As the name implies, NFT rental is when NFT holders lease out their digital assets like a Bored Ape Yacht Club NFT for temporary use in exchange for upfront capital.

-While this is a very new approach to financialization of NFTs, NFT rentals present great potential to the industry.
-For borrowers, it can improve the accessibility to the utility side of NFTs.
+While this is a very new approach to the financialization of NFTs, NFT rentals present great potential to the industry.
+For borrowers, it can improve the accessibility to the NFT utility side of the project.
 For lenders, it can allow them to earn passive income from an illiquid asset.
-For the NFT industry overall, it makes the market more dynamic and expands the opportunities for the financialization of one single NFT.
+For the NFT space overall, it makes the market more dynamic and expands the opportunities for the financialization of one single NFT.

 An exciting example of an NFT Rental platform is reNFT.
 The platform allows users to rent NFTs for an array of usages, such as renting virtual land for metaverse events, subscribing to a new meta wardrobe every week, or renting gaming assets.
 It also allows lenders to build their own marketplace and have access to other financialization tools within reNFT.
 Other interesting NFT rental platforms are IQ protocol and Vera.

 There is a financialization opportunity when pricing NFTs.
-While creators and NFT holders can choose how much they want to sell their NFTs for, there are four pricing strategies that optimize their gains.
+While creators and NFT holders can choose how much they want to sell their NFTs for, four pricing strategies optimize their gains.